 TGax Editor: Update D4.1 P620L30 as shown below.

 For an 80+80 MHz mask PPDU of HE format, the overall transmit spectral mask is constructed in the following manner.
 First, the 80 MHz interim spectral mask is placed on each of the two 80 MHz segments.
-Then, for each frequency at which both of the 80 MHz interim spectral masks have values greater than 40 dBr and less than 20 dBr, the sum of the two interim mask values (summed in linear domain) shall be taken as the overall spectral mask value.
-Next, for each frequency at which neither of the two 80 MHz interim masks have values greater than or equal to 20 dBr and less than or equal to 0 dBr, the higher value of the two interim masks shall be taken as the overall interim spectral value.
-Finally, for any frequency region where the mask value has not been defined yet, linear interpolation (in dB domain) between the nearest two frequency points with the interim spectral mask value defined shall be used to define the interim spectral mask value.
-The transmit spectrum shall not exceed the maximum of the interim transmit spectrum mask and 59 dBm/MHz at any frequency offset.
+For each frequency at which either of the 80 MHz interim spectral mask has value equal to 0 dBr, then 0 dBr shall be taken as the overall interim spectral mask value.
+Then, for each frequency at which both of the 80 MHz interim spectral masks have values greater than 40 dBr and less than 20 dBr, the sum of the two interim mask values (summed in linear domain) shall be taken as the overall interim spectral mask value.
+Next, for each frequency at which neither of the two 80 MHz interim masks have values greater than or equal to 20 dBr and less than or equal to 0 dBr, the higher value of the two interim masks shall be taken as the overall interim spectral mask value.
+Finally, for any frequency region where the overall interim spectral mask value has not been defined yet, linear interpolation (in dB domain) between the nearest two frequency points with the overall interim spectral mask value defined shall be used to define the overall interim spectral mask value.
+The transmit spectrum shall not exceed the maximum of the overall interim transmit spectrum mask and 59 dBm/MHz at any frequency offset.

 CID 21360